-- · Table 1 table - · Individual tables for each supported language
+- Table 1 Supported languages - · Individual tables for each supported language - Table 48 on page 181 Locales that are no longer supported

 The following table identifies which languages are supported on AIX and the languages in which the AIX documentation is translated.
 If the language is not listed in the first column, the language is not supported.
 The second column indicates whether documentation is translated in that language.